 HVA is not yet operational (Photo taken at 7:00 AM on May 5)

-As for hackernohat, who claims to have successfully hacked HVA but then leaked information that led to the incident in the early hours of May 1, he insists that he only accessed the data and did not destroy HVA’s database.
-The reason for this attack was that the HVA administration had previously banned (blocked) hackernohat’s account on the forum.
-“After hearing that HVA was defaced by Vniss, I found out that one of my ‘underlings’ had posted the pictures I hacked from HVA on Vniss,” hackernohat recounted.
-“But I assure you I could only view the data because I could read the password and user database from the file gobal_conf.php of HVA.
-As for destroying the database, that was impossible because I tried.
-Besides the uploads directory, there were no other directories where I could upload or write files as HVA had set very strict permissions.
-I commend them for their excellent defense capabilities.”
+On the other hand, hackernohat, who claims to have successfully hacked HVA but then leaked information that led to the events of May 1, insists that he merely accessed the system and did not damage HVA’s database.
+He explained that the attack was motivated by the HVA administration’s previous ban on his account on the forum.
+“After hearing that HVA was defaced by Vniss, I learned that my ‘underlings’ had posted the images I hacked from HVA on Vniss,” hackernohat recounted.
+“But I assure you that I could only view the data because I read the password and user database from HVA’s gobal_conf.php file.
+Destroying the database was impossible because I tried.
+Aside from the uploads directory, there were no other directories where I could upload or write files since HVA had set their permissions very strictly.
+I admire them for their strong defenses.”

 Nguyễn Hằng